aws-deepracer-community/deepracer-core/README.md

 To create a virtual environment you can run `python3 -m venv sagemaker_venv` to create the virtual environment in the directory sagemaker_venv.
 To activate the venv, run `source sagemaker_venv/bin/activate` on linux.

-To install sagemaker run `pip install -U sagemaker-python-sdk/`.
+To install sagemaker run `pip install -U sagemaker-python-sdk/ awscli ipython pandas`.

 Now you need to get the docker images that sagemaker is expecting.
 Run `docker pull nabcrr/sagemaker-rl-tensorflow:coach0.11-cpu-py3`.
 Now run `docker tag nabcrr/sagemaker-rl-tensorflow:coach0.11-cpu-py3 520713654638.dkr.ecr.us-east-1.amazonaws.com/sagemaker-rl-tensorflow:coach0.11-cpu-py3` to get sagekmaker to use it.